 - And much, much more!

 Gina's course is a tremendous value for people who want to expand their work-at-home arsenal by providing virtual assistant services.

-I already blabbed a lot at the beginning of this post about how essential and valuable virtual assistants are to busy bloggers and business people — I currently have five virtual assistants performing various tasks, and I’d be LOST without them!
+I already blabbed a lot at the beginning of this post about how essential and valuable virtual assistants are to busy bloggers and business people — I currently have nine virtual assistants performing various tasks, and I’d be LOST without them!
 But what I like most about what Gina offers is that she takes all the guesswork out of getting started and finding clients.

 FREE BOOK OFFER: The links in this post are affiliate links, which mean I receive a commission if you pay tuition on any of Gina’s courses.
 I like to make the deal sweeter for you too.
 If you click the link in this post before enrolling in the paid version of any of Gina’s courses, then send me your tuition receipt, I’ll give you a FREE copy of my 106-page book, The Work At Home Survival Guide.